This program has ended

-Why we are fighting child labor
+Why we worked on fighting child labor

 Hivos believes all people have the right – and the ability – to shape their lives on the basis of personal choices.
 But not when the choices of some determine the fate of others, as in the case of child labor.